The Directors of the Co-operative are all unpaid by the Co-operative.

 Andrew Smith – Director

 Andrew was the Headteacher at Rodborough, an Academy Secondary School in Milford, Surrey, from September 2004 until he retired in June 2018.
 A Geography teacher by trade, Andrew has always considered himself a teacher first and a specialist second.
 He is passionately interested in how we teach children and the way they learn.
 He was Deputy Headteacher at Farnham Heath End School, Surrey for 6 years and prior to his appointment at Rodborough was Headteacher of Winton School in Andover, Hampshire for eight years.
 Rodborough was inspected under the new Ofsted framework in December 2009 and was awarded an Outstanding judgement.
 The school has moved from Satisfactory to Outstanding in just three years.
-Over the last five years the school has actively taken on sustainability agenda.
+Over the last ten years the school has actively taken on sustainability agenda.

 Nigel Roby – Director

 Mariana Spater – Director

-Mariana is the Managing Director of Fountain Television in Wembley, the largest purpose built TV studio in Britain, from where the X Factor is broadcast.
+Mariana recently retired as the Managing Director of Fountain Television in Wembley, the largest purpose built TV studio in Britain, from where the X Factor is broadcast.
 She qualified as a Chartered Accountant with a predecessor firm of Haysmacintyre.
-Mariana has also been a trustee of the charity Royal Surgical Aid Society since 2007 and chaired it from 2010 to 2014.
+Mariana has also been a trustee of the charity Royal Surgical Aid Society and chaired it from 2010 to 2014.
 Mariana has been a long standing supporter of community energy and is a member of a number of other community energy projects.